mobizt/FirebaseClient/README.md

 `<optional>` The boolean option to force use static IP only (not use DHCP).

-See [this example](examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino)  for external Ethernet module usage.
+See [EthernetNetwork example](examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino)  for external Ethernet module usage.

 - `GSMNetwork`